Jvella94/DSP_Speed_and_Consumption_Tweaks/README.md

 Il made this mod to be able to make huge maps on Galactic scale 2 because the distances where too great and vessels where taking hours to travel subluminal and Icarus hadn't enought energy to travel interstelar.

+V 0.0.6 Added Support for Logistics Drones and removed Coeficients from config File (also corrected some Typos)

 V 0.0.5 First usable build to be put on Thunderstore.
 It implements the tweakings for Icarus Cruise and Warp Speed and there energy consumptions.